 Trend Alert – The 3 P’s: People, Product, Planet

 We’ve seen beauty fads come and go, but some beauty trends have continued to build momentum, led by a consumer-driven movement for products that better serve people and the planet.
-Consumer demands have more power than ever before, leading companies to create innovative solutions for more safe, sustainable and active ingredients, a key element of A-Beauty.
+Consumer demands have more power than ever before, leading companies to create innovative solutions for more safe, sustainable ingredients, a key element of A-Beauty.
 New technologies are constantly emerging to achieve greater access to natural molecules.
 “95% of surveyed gen-z customers indicated they would change their purchase decision if they knew the brand/product did good for people and the planet,” (Afdhel Aziz author Good Is The New Cool).
-Lisa Carroll, Native Extracts’ Director and Innovator has seen this shift firsthand across all corners of the industry.
+Lisa Carroll, NATIVE EXTRACTS’ Director and Innovator has seen this shift firsthand across all corners of the industry.

 “It’s not just marketing like you care, it’s also formulating like you care.
 Brands and their consumers are demanding to know more than ever, and it is a huge challenge for product development,” says Lisa.

 2020 brings greater focus on deciphering ingredient lists with safer and more natural options, connecting people and communities with growers and manufacturers at the beginning of ingredient development, returning to ancient plant wisdom, sustainable farming and packaging, reducing carbon footprint, positive active aging, inclusion, connecting skin and gut health, researching natural systems like the skin’s microbiome, or a species’ unique phyto-compound entourage and more.

 “It is a new frontier that is kinder, inclusive, responsible and honest,” says Lisa Carroll.